apple/swift-mmio/Sources/SVD/Documentation.docc/Documentation.md

 - `svd2swift`: Generate swift-mmio register interfaces from SVD files.
 - `SVD2SwiftPlugin`: A SwiftPM build plugin for running `svd2swift` at build time.
+- `SVD2LLDB`: An lldb plugin for interacting with registers in a debug session by name.

 ## Using SVD in your project